 Prior to his ordination as a Pastor/Elder in 2003, Dr. Donald Ponikvar was a career Army Officer.
 He graduated from West Point, and was commissioned in Armor Branch, serving in assignments in Germany and in the United States.
 He has a PhD in Physics from the Massachusetts Institute of Technology (MIT), taught Physics at West Point, and worked for several years on President Reagan's Star Wars program.
 During the week, when he is not involved with pastoral duties, Don is a consultant to the Department of Defense and the Department of Homeland Security, advising them on countering terrorism and weapons of mass destruction.

 Don was born in Cleveland, and raised in the Methodist Church.
 While at graduate school at MIT, he came to a personal revelation of the reality of God and the need for a personal relationship with Jesus after hearing a Physics Colloquium on the Big Bang theory of the creation of the universe.
 He committed himself to Jesus in 1980, and became involved with the Officer's Christian Fellowship, ministering to military personnel from all around the world.
 He taught Prophetic Ministry and Healing at Shepherd's Heart Bible College in Fairfax, VA, and is a certified trainer for the Christian International course on Ministering the Gifts of the Holy Spirit.
-He is also a commissioned CISM Chaplain, working with Christ In Action, a service organization headquartered in Manassas, Virginia.
-He and his wife, Patti, have been happily married for over 43 years.
-They have three children, all married, and three grandsons.
+He is also a commissioned CISM Chaplain, working with Christ In Action, a service organization headquartered in Culpeper, Virginia.
+He and his wife, Patti, have been happily married for over 46 years.
+They have three children, all married, three grandsons, and a granddaughter.

-Diana and Butch Chevalier are in their 35th year of ministry.
+Butch Chevalier is in his 38th year of ministry.
 Butch encountered Jesus in 1975 as a lost young man who grew up without a father.
 He was invited to a graduation banquet and when the little old ladies who prepared the meal began to pray, he felt the presence of the Holy Spirit as the Father engulfed him inside and out.
 He knew he had come home to a heavenly Father!
 Butch started a relationship with the Father that night and he has never looked back.
 Does that mean he was perfect?
 No, it does mean Butch belonged to Him though, and for the rest of his days and into eternity, Butch is His child.

 A few years later Butch was on a mission trip and heard the call to be a minister.
 Not long after that he met the love of his life, Diana, in Bible college.
 In 1981 he went to Haiti on a mission trip that changed his whole perspective on how Jesus views our world.
 Later that year he became a youth pastor and Diana and he were married.
-Now with two grown children and seven church plants, Diana and Butch have done outreaches from every aspect, from crisis pregnancy outreach to Motorcycle Ministry.
-Butch is the newest Pastor/Elder at NCF and he and Diana travel thousands of miles a year ministering to Bikers from Daytona to Sturgis.
+Diana and Butch did outreaches from every aspect, from crisis pregnancy outreach to Motorcycle Ministry.
+After 37 years of marriage, Diana lost her battle with cancer in 2018.
+Now with two grown children, several grandchildren, and seven church plants, Butch is a Pastor/Elder at NCF and he travels thousands of miles a year ministering to Bikers from Daytona to Sturgis.
 Most of all, he sees that people need Jesus and we are all about connecting those we meet to the Father through an encounter with His Son.
 His goal as a Pastor/Elder at New Covenant Fellowship is to know God and to make Him known to all those around him.
 So, he ends a lot of conversations with this: "Got Jesus"?